-The Department of Mathematics at Simon Fraser University invites applications for a Lecturer position starting July 15, 2021.
+The Department of Mathematics at Simon Fraser University invites applications for two half-time Lecturer positions starting May 1, 2024.

-Applicants should have at least a master's degree in mathematics or applied mathematics; a PhD degree (completed or in progress) will be considered an asset.
+- master's degree in mathematics or applied mathematics (a PhD degree will be considered an asset),

-- proven strength in face-to-face and/or online teaching in mathematics,
+- proven strength in teaching mathematics (including large classes),

-- active participation in the pedagogical enhancement and scholarship of teaching and learning initiatives, and
+- demonstrated interest in the pedagogical enhancement and scholarship of teaching and learning initiatives,

 The Department of Mathematics uses the workshop (learning centre) model to support students enrolled in lower division courses.
 The duties of the successful candidate will include coordination of a workshop and supervision and mentoring of teaching assistants affiliated with the workshop.

-The Lecturer will be based on the Burnaby Campus, but may be assigned to teach courses at any SFU Campus.
+Both positions will be based at the SFU Surrey Campus but may be assigned teaching at any SFU Campus.

 The teaching faculty group in the Department of Mathematics has a proven track record of excellence in teaching a diverse student body and in scholarly and outreach activities.
-We seek a colleague who will join our team and help us to even better serve our students; a colleague whose professional record illustrates our shared values of equity and inclusion, and a commitment to respectful interactions with students, faculty and staff.
+We seek colleagues who will join our team and help us to serve our students even better; colleagues whose professional record illustrates our shared values of equity and inclusion, and a commitment to respectful interactions with students, faculty, and staff.